Yoga Nidra

 Section 01 — Why Deep Rest Matters Now

-Poor rest commonly shows up as: racing thoughts at bedtime, difficulty switching off after work, emotional reactivity, low patience, morning fatigue, stress held in the shoulders and jaw, and a sense of being tired but wired.
+Poor rest commonly shows up as: racing thoughts at bedtime, difficulty switching off after work, emotional reactivity, low patience, morning fatigue that persists despite hours of sleep, stress held in the shoulders and jaw, shallow breathing, and a persistent sense of being simultaneously tired and wired.
+These are not signs of weakness.
+They are signs that the autonomic nervous system has remained predominantly in a sympathetic (stress-activated) state, without adequate time in parasympathetic (rest-and-digest) mode to recover.

 Yoga Nidra can be useful precisely because it does not ask a tired person to perform.
-The person lies down, listens, and is guided through rest.
-The practice can become a reliable bridge between waking effort and deeper relaxation.
+The person lies down, listens, and is gently guided through rest.
+There is nothing to achieve, no position to hold, no technique to get right.
+The practice becomes a reliable bridge between waking effort and deeper restoration — one that works even for people who have never meditated, who find breath-based practices frustrating, or who have given up on other relaxation methods.

 Section 02 — What Yoga Nidra Is